sharpmachine/whiteantelopestudio.com/wp-content/plugins/advanced-custom-fields/readme.txt

 1. Upload 'advanced-custom-fields' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. You may be prompted for a Database Upgrade.
-This is necessary for ACF to function.
-Please backup your database and click the Upgrade button
-3. Click on Adv Custom Fields and create your first Custom Field Group!
+3. Click on the new menu itme "Custom Fields" and create your first Custom Field Group!
-4. Your ACF field group will now appear on the page / post / template you specified in the field group's location rules!
+4. Your custom field group will now appear on the page / post / template you specified in the field group's location rules!
 5. Read the documentation to display your data: